Windscreen FAQ – Ultimate Guide Australia

-A front windscreen replacement for an average vehicle takes one technician approximately one hour.
+A front windscreen replacement for a standard vehicle takes one technician approximately one hour.
 However, exotic vehicles, trucks, buses etc, may take several technicians many hours to complete.

 This depends on the quality of the adhesives used, the climate and temperature.
-For the most part, providing your location is not sub zero in temperature and a quality product is being used, your vehicle will be ready to drive between 0.5 – 2 Hours.
+Providing your location is not sub zero in temperature and a quality product is being used, your vehicle will be ready to drive between 0.5 – 2 Hours.

 Whilst cost is important you should also consider the windscreen quality too.
-The reason being is the front windscreen assists safety features such as the passenger side air bag system on your vehicle.
+The the front windscreen is a safety device that supports the passengers air bag system on your vehicle.

 This is a very broad question.
 In short, the quality of genuine windscreen is better.
 However, the differences may only be cosmetic.
 Structurally both windscreens have to pass Australian Standards.
 See our in depth blog about genuine vs generic windscreens.

-More often than not it costs more to have your windscreen fitted at a bricks and mortar shop, this is due to the added costs.
-It’s costs thousands of dollars per week for a shop to simply open its doors.
-Rent, lighting, air conditioning, offices, staff, etc. All these extra costs have to be built into the cost of your windscreen replacement.
+More often than not it costs more to have your windscreen fitted at a bricks and mortar shop, due to the added costs .
+It’s costs thousands of dollars per week for a shop to open its doors.
+Rent, lighting, air conditioning, offices, staff, etc. All these costs have to be built into the price of your windscreen replacement.

-A mobile windscreen replacement has none of these overheads/costs.
+A mobile windscreen replacement has none of these overheads.
 As a result, many mobile business’s pass the savings onto customers.
 This can save you anywhere from $50 – $300 on your windscreen replacement.

 NSW Road Traffic Authority states that a windscreen should be replaced if it is badly scratched.
 However, it is not very clear what represents “badly scratched”.